Samirgc/m2x-dot-net/README.md

 		850 MB of available hard disk space (x86)
 		2 GB hard drive (x64)

 Note: Windows 8 and Windows Server 2012 include the .NET Framework 4.5.
-Therefore, you don't have to install this software on those operating systems.
+Therefore, you don't have to install it if you are using those operating systems.

-By default, the library project targets the following platforms:
+By default, this library targets the following platforms:
 		.NET Framework 4.5
 		Windows 8
 		Windows Phone 8.1

-The project only references assemblies that are supported by those platforms.
+The client library only references assemblies that are supported by those platforms.
-To add or remove target platforms, in Solution Explorer, right-click ATTM2X Library project name, and select Properties then on Library tab in Targeting section click Change.
+To add or remove target platforms, in Solution Explorer, right-click the ATTM2X Library project name, and select ```Properties``` then in the Library tab in the Targeting section click ```Change```.

 Library structure
 ==========================

-Currently, the client supports API v2 and all M2X API documents can be found at [M2X API Documentation](https://m2x.att.com/developer/documentation/v2/overview).
+Currently, this client supports M2X API v2.
+All M2X API documents can be found here: [M2X API Documentation](https://m2x.att.com/developer/documentation/v2/overview).
-All classes are located within ATTM2X namespace.
+All classes are located within the ATTM2X namespace.
 All methods of M2X* classes are thread safe.

 * [M2XClient](https://github.com/attm2x/m2x-dot-net/blob/master/ATTM2X/ATTM2X/M2XClient.cs): This is the library's main entry point.
 In order to communicate with the M2X API you need an instance of this class.
 The constructor signature includes two (2) parameters: